About Whittney

 • United Plant Savers-Advocating for the conservation of native medicinal plants and their habitats.

-• American Herbalists Guild(membership in progress), a leading professional organization dedicated to advancing clinical herbalism and traditional plant medicine
+• American Herbalists GuildAssociate member, a leading professional organization dedicated to advancing clinical herbalism and traditional plant medicine

 • California Native Plant Society– Promoting the protection and appreciation of California’s diverse flora.